Vattenfall launches ambitious plan to heat London’s buildings without fossil fuels

 The planned heat network will be installed in phases as additional homes and low and zero-carbon heat sources join the network, which will serve 75,000 homes by the 2030s.

-By the 2040s Vattenfall believes the network could be expanded to cover a thirty-mile radius and serve heat to the equivalent of more than half a million homes across east London1.
+By the 2040s Vattenfall believes the network could be expanded to cover thirty-miles and serve heat to the equivalent of more than half a million homes across east London1.

 Heating is responsible for a third of UK greenhouse gas emissions and over 25 million3 homes are still using fossil fuels to keep warm.